pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 * Rumour e.g. “I heard that Company XY used it and they’ve had nothing but trouble since then”
 * Regret e.g. “I used it once 2 years ago and it burned me.
 Not going near it again”

+**Functional language**

-**Functional language:** When a programming language is considered “functional” there are strict rules for how code uses and moves data through the software.
+When a programming language is considered “functional” there are strict rules for how code uses and moves data through the software.
 It is a paradigm that is compared against the more dominant “object-oriented” approach where objects are coded to handle changes to, and movement of, data.

 ## Software Libraries